What are the Q# programming language and QDK?

-A Q# program can compile into a standalone command line application or be called by a host program that is written either in Python or a .NET language.
+A Q# program can compile into a standalone application or be called by a host program that is written either in Python or a .NET language.

 When you compile and run the program, it creates an instance of the quantum simulator and passes the Q# code to it.
 The simulator uses the Q# code to create qubits (simulations of quantum particles) and apply transformations to modify their state.
 The results of the quantum operations in the simulator are then returned to the program.